S89219/-giskard-892-/README.md

 <br />

 # About Giskard
-Giskard creates interfaces for humans to inspect AI models.
+- Giskard creates interfaces for humans to inspect AI models.
 It is  open-source & self-hosted.

-Giskard allows to **instantly see model's prediction** to a given set of feature values.
+- Giskard allows to **instantly see model's prediction** to a given set of feature values.
 You can change the values directly in Giskard and see the changed prediction.

-Saw anything strange?
+- Saw anything strange?
 Leave a **feedback** directly within Giskard, so that your team can explore the query that generated the faulty result.
 Designed for both tech and business users, Giskard is super intuitive to use!👌

-Additionally, Giskard enables you to create **test suites** on AI models.
+- Giskard enables you to create **test suites** on AI models.
 It provides presets of tests so that you design and execute your tests in no time.

-And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools. ⤵️ <br/>
+- And of course, Giskard works with any model, any environment and integrates seemlessly with your favorite tools. ⤵️ <br/>
 <p>
   <img width='600' src="readme/tools.png">
 </p>